gogongxt/bookmarks.nvim/README.md

 - Simple: Add, Rename and Remove bookmarks with only one command, less shortcuts more productivity.
 - Persistent: save your bookmarks into a sqlite db file
-- Accessible: Find your bookmark by telescope or Treeview with ease.
+- Accessible: Find your bookmark by telescope, snacks, or Treeview with ease.
 - Informative: mark with a name or description, so you can record more information.
 - Visibility: display icon and name at the marked lines, and highlight marked lines.
 - Lists: arrange your bookmarks in lists, organise the bookmarks in your way.